 Coconut milk is not rich in calcium, but it is rich in phosphorus.
 Phosphorus is an essential nutrient that the body needs for strengthening bones.
-It is a must to take phosphorus with calcium particularly to prevent bone loss because it supplies phosphate to the body.
+It may be beneficial to take phosphorus with calcium particularly to prevent bone loss because it supplies phosphate to the body.

 Iron deficiency in the body does not allow the body to develop enough hemoglobin for keeping sufficient oxygen levels in red blood cells, resulting in anemia.
-Each cup of coconut milk supplies the body with nearly a quarter of daily value of iron.
+Each cup of coconut milk may supply the body with nearly a quarter of daily value of iron.

 Relaxes muscles and nerves:

-Whenever you feel muscle cramps or muscle soreness, have some food along with coconut milk.
-It is rich in magnesium, and it can help you in relieving the problem.
+Coconut milk is rich in magnesium, and it may help in relieving sore muscles.
 If magnesium is not present in the body, nerve cells become very active because of calcium that activates nerves.
-Excess contraction of muscles is caused by over-active nerve cells.
+Excess contraction of muscles may be caused by over-active nerve cells.

 Helps in Controlling Weight:

-Coconut milk makes you feel full very quickly because of high concentrations of dietary fiber.
+Coconut milk may make an individual feel full very quickly because of high concentrations of dietary fiber.

 Decreases the risk of joint inflammation:

 Selenium is an important antioxidant.
-It controls the free radicals and thereby helps in relieving the symptoms of arthritis.
-It is observed that people with low levels of selenium may suffer from rheumatoid arthritis.
+It controls the free radicals and thereby may help in relieving the symptoms of joint pain.
+It is observed that people with low levels of selenium may suffer from severe joint pain.

-Potassium helps in lowering blood pressure levels in the body.
+Potassium may help in lowering blood pressure levels in the body.

-Zinc plays a vital role in promoting the health of prostate gland.
-A preliminary study showed that it may slow down the activities of cancer cells.
+Zinc may play a vital role in promoting the health of the prostate gland.
+A preliminary study showed that it may slow down the activities of abnormal cells.

 This blog is the opinion of the author and in no way implies medical advice.
 Information taken from livestrong.com; drgranny.com.